 What is a Sitemap and How to Submit It to the Google Search Console?

 If you are a site owner, you must have heard about such an important file as the sitemap.
 Even if you just now hear this term for the first time, it is not difficult to guess its meaning.
 To explain it in simple words, it is like a map of your site.
-By adding a sitemap, you provide search engines with significant pieces of information regarding the organization of your site and the type of content that can be found there.
+By adding a sitemap, you provide different types of search engines with significant pieces of information regarding the organization of your site and the type of content that can be found there.
 The information also covers details about all types of content on your site, including videos and images.

 This process isn’t a necessity, and every site owner should make a decision on their own whether he or she needs this file or not.
 You may be wondering why you should add a sitemap if it’s not obligatory.
 This is recommended to be done with the aim of making the work for Google easier and more effective.
 Nobody wants to waste time on things which doesn’t provide a certain benefit.
 Don’t worry!
 Your efforts will be rewarded.
 This will be helpful, especially for new sites.
 However, the owners of large sites can also benefit from a sitemap, which is going to help link pages on your site together.